RandomSearch18/Setting-Up-j2me-in-2025-archlinux/README.md

 ## Creating your first project
 * The examples plugin didn't install for you most likely, but I have extracted the Samples and put them in `Samples/` of this repo
 * You can also just create a new project (Box icon), select Java ME, and have your fun that way

+## Fixing the inbuilt emulator
+* I recommend just running Microemulator as its less problematic but the inbuilt emulator can usually be fixed by running `sudo execstack -c /opt/sun-wtk/bin/*.so`.
+This requires the aur package https://aur.archlinux.org/packages/execstack.
+Some people report still having issues with Malloc, this seems to be system dependent.

 ## Notes:
 * The run button is broken, install microemulator and build every time you need to run, running `microemulator (yourthing).jad` in the commandline